On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 The off-road vehicles market size was over USD 15 billion in 2020, and it is projected to

 continue growing.
 [1].
-I’ve never met an ATV rider who expressed concern over plover
+I’ve met a lot of avid ATV riders, but never met one who expressed

 been overtaken by invasive plant species to the natural habitat these birds need to nest